DavidRV00/cookman/README.md

 ```

 # Tab Completion
-Tab completion for recipe names is available in bash and zsh.
+Tab completion is available in bash and zsh.

 If you've just now installed `woman` or copied the completion files to their completion directories, you may need to restart your shell before they work.